10 Things to Do in Barcelona in November

 • Where: Casa Batlló

-• Recommended if: you are planning a visit to Casa Batlló
+• Recommended if: you plan to visit Casa Batlló

 Buy your tickets for Casa Batlló

-3. Become a child again playing at Dau Barcelona
+3. Become a kid again playing at Dau Barcelona

 Dau Festival| ©Fabra i Coats